plaid/tiny-quickstart/README.md

 7. On the "Select your bank" screen, type "oauth" into the search bar.
 Select "Platypus OAuth Bank".

 8. On the next screen, select the first instance of "Platypus OAuth Bank".

-9. Click "Continue" when prompted.
-You'll be redirected to the login page for "First Platypus Bank". **Important**: Credentials are not necessary for this bank.
+Click "Continue" when prompted.
+You'll be redirected to the login page for "First Platypus Bank".
+Credentials are not necessary for this bank.
 Simply click "Sign in" to proceed.

-10. Continue through the subsequent screens.

-11. Link will connect the account at the OAuth bank, prompt you to continue, and then redirect you back to the home page.
+9. Continue through the subsequent screens.
+Link will connect the account at the OAuth bank, prompt you to continue, and then redirect you back to the home page.

 For more information on OAuth with Plaid, see the [OAuth Guide](https://plaid.com/docs/link/oauth/) in Plaid's documentation.